dirk-olmes/simple_comments/Readme.md

 Enable this plugin in your `pelicanconf.py` like this

-    PLUGIN_PATH = '/path/to/checkou/of/simple_comments'
+    PLUGIN_PATH = '/path/to/checkout/of/simple_comments'
     PLUGINS = [ 'simple_comments' ]

-Configure the location of your comments folder in your `pelicanconf.py`
+Configure the location of your comments folder in your `pelicanconf.py`.
+If you use just a folder name here, the path will be relative to your `pelicanconf.py`.

     COMMENT_PATH = '/path/to/your/comments'